-Quiche Pans are for making quiches or tarts (as in large pies) in.
+Quiche pans are specially designed, straight-sided pans for making quiches or tarts (as in large pies) in.

-The size ranges from 4 inches (10 cm) to 12 inches (30 cm) wide.
-Smaller ones are called “tartlet pans.”
+The size ranges from 10 to 30 cm wide (4 to 12 inches).
+Smaller ones are sometimes called “tartlet pans.”

-They can be made of ceramic, metal or silicone.
+The pans can be made of ceramic, metal or silicone.
 The metal can be tinned steel, black enamel-covered iron or non-stick.
-Tinned steel, often mistaken for stainless steel, are the most common metal ones.
-These are not dishwasher safe.
+Tinned steel are the most common metal ones.
+Don’t mistake these for stainless steel: these are not dishwasher safe.

-They can be either solid one piece ones, or two pieces ones with removable bottoms.
-One piece ones are usually ceramic; one of the classic ones is the one-piece, white ceramic one.
-It can be harder to get the first slice out of one piece ones, but some feel they get better crusts from baking in ceramic, and that ceramic bakes up to 5 minutes faster.
+One-piece ones are usually ceramic: a classic design for a quiche pan is the one-piece, white ceramic dish.
+It can be harder to get the first slice out of one-piece ones, but some feel they get better crusts from baking in ceramic, and that ceramic bakes up to 5 minutes faster than metal.

-Two-piece Quiche Pans are usually metal.
-They always have ridged edges, because the ridged-edge causes the pastry to loosen more easily.
+Two-piece quiche pans are usually metal.
+They always have ridged edges, because the ridged-edge allows the pastry to loosen more easily.
 They can be round or rectangular.
-When your quiche or tart has finished cooking in a two piece one, you remove it from the oven, then wearing an oven mitt press the bottom up.
-Then place it bottom and all on a flat heat-safe surface for cooling or serving.
+When your quiche or tart has finished cooking in a two-piece one, you remove it from the oven, then wearing an oven mitt press the bottom up.
+Then place it bottom and all on a flat, heat-safe surface for cooling or serving.